kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 dfs[["lat", "lng"]] = dfs["gps"].str.split(",", expand=True)
 ```

-The output below verifies for the first five entries of the `lat` and `lng` columns, that each coordinate pair has structure (**Latitude, Longitude**) coordinate values.
+The output below verifies for the first five entries of the `lat` and `lng` columns that each coordinate pair has structure (**Latitude, Longitude**) coordinate values.

 ```python